 The third preference category is unusual.
 It includes positions that require a bachelor’s degree as an educational requirement.
-But, it also establishes that a job that requires two years of experience, and no education qualifies for third preference.
-It is also unusual in that it covers jobs requiring education or experience.
-Jobs that need only experience, from two years down to zero experience, fit into this category.
+But, it also provides that a job that requires only two years of experience also qualifies for the third preference category.
+Jobs that need only some experience, from two years down to zero experience, also fit into this category.
 Regardless of the experience or educational requirement, an EB-3 preference immigrant petition for an employment-based green card must include a labor certification.

 Occasionally Congress creates an exception to the normal preference category employment immigration.
 One such exception is sheepherders.
 An employer of a sheepherder may elect to treat the sheepherder as a third preference petition with limited experience as the only requirement.
 Alternatively, the employer may petition the USCIS without a labor certification.
 We discussed this anomaly in a guide dedicated to sheepherder green cards.

 EB-4, Fourth Preference – Special Immigrant Visas

 An unusual collection of special exceptions constitute the fourth preference category, which is for special immigrant visas.
 This category has its own guide, special immigrant visas.
 Beyond that, because the category contains so many special cases, some of those are worthy of separate discussion, and have an article like the special immigrant religious worker visa.

 The fifth preference category only covers entrepreneurs that create employment in the United States through investment.
 An entrepreneur may make a direct investment by purchasing a business that qualifies.
 Alternatively, the investor may make an investment in a regional center that has qualifying projects that meet USCIS requirements.
 The importance of this investment immigration program mean we cover it in detail in its own guide.